kaifishr/Snake/README.md

 0.1\\
 0.3\\
 0.2
-\end{pmatrix}
+\end{pmatrix}_{t}
 = \text{policy}
 \begin{pmatrix}
 \begin{pmatrix}
-2 & 1 & 1 & 1 & 1 \\
+-1 & 1.1 & 1.2 & 1.3 & 1.4 \\
-0 & 0 & 0 & 0 & 1 \\
+0 & 0 & 0 & 0 & 1.5 \\
-0 & 1 & 1 & 0 & 1 \\
-0 & 1 & 0 & 0 & 1 \\
-0 & 1 & 1 & 1 & 1
-\end{pmatrix}_{t},
-\begin{pmatrix}
-2 & 0 & 1 & 1 & 1 \\
-0 & 0 & 0 & 0 & 1 \\
+0 & 2.3 & 2.4 & 0 & 1.6 \\
-0 & 1 & 1 & 1 & 1 \\
-0 & 1 & 0 & 0 & 1 \\
+0 & 2.2 & 0 & 0 & 1.7 \\
-0 & 1 & 1 & 1 & 1
+0 & 2.1 & 2.0 & 1.9 & 1.8
-\end{pmatrix}_{t-1}
+\end{pmatrix}_{t}
 ; \boldsymbol \theta
 \end{pmatrix}
 $$

-We can choose an action by either choosing the action with the highest probability or by sampling from the output probability distribution.
+If the network's output happens to be a probability distribution (as is the case with policy gradients) and action can be choosen by either selecting the action with the highest probability or by sampling from the output probability distribution.

 ### Episodic Learning

 In a reinforcement learning setting, an agent can theoretically learn a task in an online mode ([see this example](https://arxiv.org/pdf/2208.07860.pdf)), where the agent's policy (the neural network) is continuously updated.
 However, in practice, this can lead to unpredictable behavior by the agent that is difficult to control.

 Instead of updating the agent's policy at every time step, a common approach is to update the policy between episodes.
 An episode can be defined as a task we want the agent to learn.
 For this project, one episode is a game of Snakes, but it can also be the task of [landing a rocket booster autonomously](https://github.com/kaifishr/RocketLander).
 During an episode, the agent takes actions according to its current policy and collects the rewards.
 We then use this information to update the policy's parameters and start a new episode.

-### Multi-agent Reinforcement Learning

-This framework allows several agents to be trained at the same time and let them compete against each other.
-To ensure that the agents generalize well, it is generally a good idea to work with an ensemble of opponent agents that are sampled at random to compete against each other.

 ## TODO